AlphaRalph/IoTSensorBase/README.md

 * **reading data from various sensors and write data to database**
 - [x] implement template for micro service
 	- [x] write data to MongoDB at localhost
-	- [x] acquire temperature from sensor
+	- [x] acquire temperature and humidity from sensor
 	- [x] acquire CO2 level from sensor
 - [x] autostart micro services at startup
 - [ ] ...

 * **establish a connection to cloud and send data in correct format**
-- [x] implement a DeviceGateway to connect to source DB and MQTT-Broker
+- [x] implement a device gateway to connect to source DB and MQTT-Broker
 - [ ] handle KEY Files for authentification and authorisation
 	- [x] creation of KEY Files is done manually
 	- [ ] fully authomated handling of new devices
 - [x] retriev data from the source DB cyclically
 - [x] forward data to configured outbound channel
-- [x] IoT-topic can be configured ( could be a serial number )
+- [x] IoT topic can be configured (could be a serial number)
-- [x] outbound channes sends all data one by one
+- [x] outbound channel sends all data one by one
 	- [ ] outbound channel can be configured to send all data in a bulk
 	- [ ] outbound channel can be configured to compress data
 - [x] multiple channes are configurable